python/devguide/experts.rst

 Unless a name is followed by a '*', you should never assign an issue to that person, only make them nosy.
-Names followed by a '*' may be assigned issues involving the module or topic for which the name has a '*'.
+Names followed by a '*' may be assigned issues involving the module or topic.

 The Platform and Interest Area tables list broader fields in which various people have expertise.
 These people can also be contacted for help,